-Since 2002, over the course of 4 studio albums and hundreds of live performances, Wolves in the Throne Room have refracted the transcendent and mythic aspects of Black Metal through their own idiosyncratic Cascadian prism.
+Since 2002, over the course of 5 studio albums and hundreds of live performances, Wolves in the Throne Room have refracted Black Metal through their own unique Cascadian prism.
 The resulting essence is music that is intimately linked to the wild lands of the Pacific Northwest.

 Their songs explore the hidden world of magic that one accesses through dreams, visions and music.
-As the mind-altering pulse of the drums merges with seemingly infinite layers of guitar, an ocean-deep psychedelic soundscape coalesces.
+As the relentless pulse of the drums merges with seemingly infinite layers of guitar, an ocean-deep soundscape coalesces.
 Time slows down, a portal opens and the blazing metal riffs collapse and shift into a dirge that invokes a misty otherworld.
-In their songs, rain-drenched specters loom at the edge of the wood.
-Ancient cedar beings stir beneath their wet moss robes.
-One glimpses a bronze-domed temple rising among the firs.
+Their lyrics and visual imagery explore death, ancientness and apocalypse.

 Aaron and Nathan Weaver, the core members of WITTR, employ crystalline Black Metal, crushing Funeral Doom, otherworldly psychedelic dark ambient soundscapes and lilting folk passages.
 Their pioneering sound has expanded the boundaries of underground Metal in ways that have been both bold and influential.

 Their first full length LP – the raw, analog Diadem of the 12 Stars (2006, re-issued in 2016) – was recorded by the duo and second guitarist Rick Dahlin on a shoestring budget at Louder Studios in San Francisco by Tim Green (Nation of Ulysses).
 It features guest vocalists Jamie Myers (Hammers of Misfortune and Dino Sommese (Asunder / Dystopia).